-Thanks to the generosity of Alpha Psi alumnus Jack Schlegel and his wife, Priscilla, the Pharmacy Leadership & Education Institute (PLEI) will present a new award at the 18th Leader-Development Seminar (LDS) in Arlington, Texas in July 2022.
+Thanks to the generosity of Alpha Psi alumnus Jack Schlegel and his wife, Priscilla, the Pharmacy Leadership & Education Institute (PLEI) is pleased to present the annual John F. (“Jack”) Schlegel Leadership Development Award.

 Schlegel served as CEO of the American Association of Colleges of Pharmacy from 1981 – 1984 and CEO of the American Pharmacists Association from 1984-1989.
 Schlegel is a distinguished leader of the Alpha Psi Alumni Chapter (Class of 1967) and its Foundation.

 The John F. (“Jack”) Schlegel Leadership Development Award will bestow a $1,000 honorarium annually to a collegiate Brother of Phi Delta Chi completing his or her final professional year of study.
 The honoree must demonstrate the potential for exceptional leadership in the profession through exemplary behaviors and actions as a student and professional in training that gain the respect of peers.
 Each collegiate Chapter of Phi Delta Chi may submit one nomination.
-The deadline for receiving nominations is May 25, 2023.
+NOMINATIONS FOR THE 2024 AWARD ARE NOW OPEN.
+Nominations must be submitted by Friday, May 31, 2024.

 To be considered, each Nomination Packet should contain: (a) a Personal Data Form, (b) a personal statement, not to exceed 500 words, in which the nominee expresses a vision of what he or she aspires to accomplish within 10 years after graduation, and (c) three letters of recommendation that address the nominee’s potential for exceptional leadership in the profession after graduation.
 One letter must come from the Chapter Advisor.
 The PLEI Board of Directors will select the honoree.

-The Pharmacy Leadership and Education Institute is proud to introduce Courtney Purcell, the inaugural recipient of the John F (Jack) Schlegel Leadership Development Award.
+The Pharmacy Leadership & Education Institute is proud to introduce Courtney Woo, the 2023 recipient of the John F. (Jack) Schlegel Leadership Development Award.

 As the recipient of the Schlegel Leadership Development Award, Courtney will receive a crystal award and a $1,000 honorarium.